A simple place of worship

 Few churches from this period survive so well, and the preservation of so many medieval features following conversion to Presbyterian worship is unusual.

 The church was a simple rectangular building, divided into a nave and chancel by a wooden partition inside.
 It features a fine south doorway with dog-tooth moulding around the hood, capitals carved with foliage and moulded bases.
 This was the main entrance for the laity.

 There was a less ostentatious door opposite, and a priest's door leading into the chancel.
 As well as the sacrament house, a holy water stoop and piscina are preserved in the chancel.

 A fine fixture

-The sacrament house was paid for King’s College rector and Prebendary Alexander Spittal in the early 1500s.
+The sacrament house was paid for in the early 1500s by Alexander Spittal, Prebendary and rector of King’s College, Aberdeen.
 Built into the north wall, this was a cupboard designed as an appropriate storage space for the wafer believed to become the body of Christ during transubstantiation.

 The sacrament house is a particularly fine piece of furnishing.
 It’s carved to resemble a large monstrance – a vessel in which the host would be kept and displayed.

 A similar sacrament house was installed at Kinkell Church by Spittal’s colleague Alexander Galloway.
 Such endowments were popular expressions of lay and clerical devotion.

 Remodelled and reused